stefanspringer1/SwiftXML/README.md

 ) throws -> XDocument
 ```

-All named entities in attribute values have to be replaced by text during parsing.
-In order to achieve this (in case that named entities occur at all in attribute values in the source), an `InternalEntityResolver` can be provided.
+All internal entity references in attribute values have to be replaced by text during parsing.
+In order to achieve this (in case that internal entity references occur at all in attribute values in the source), an `InternalEntityResolver` can be provided.
 An `InternalEntityResolver` has to implement the following method:

 ```Swift
 func resolve(